 Is Signing Up For These Services a Time-Consuming PITA?

-While registering with a foreign currency exchange company can be slightly more time consuming that walking into your local neighbourhood bank, the good news is that you don’t have to get out off of your couch to do it.
+While registering with a foreign currency exchange company can be slightly more time-consuming than walking into your local neighbourhood bank, the good news is that you don’t have to get off of your couch to do it.

 The basic process consists of:

-1) Signing up through an app or online and entering in your basic details.
+- Signing up through an app or online and enter your basic details.

-3) If you consent to a quote that you’ve received, then this rate is “locked in” and you can complete the transaction any time in the next couple of days.
+- If you consent to a quote that you’ve received, then this rate is “locked-in” and you can complete the transaction any time in the next couple of days.

 Which Company Do I Choose?